Workday/upshot-montague/README.md

 Output: Ambiguous(Set(Form(16), Form(-4)))
 ```

-The `Else` clause in the lexicon definition allows this parser to
+We ignore all unrecognized tokens by adding an `Else` clause in the
-ignore all unrecognized tokens:
+lexicon, which [...]:

 ```
 > sbt "runMain example.ArithmeticParser Could you please tell me, what is 100 + 100 ?"